BurritoSlayer90/ECON860_midterm/README.md

 Limitations:
 1. I was not able to extract the 'number of starred' data for probllem 1e, so that is not included.
-2. A small number of cells show "1.0" instead of "True."
+2. A small number of cells show "1.0" instead of "True" in the gitinfo.csv file.
 These include the first value in the "hireable" column and the first two in "Has Wiki."
       I do not understrand why this is.
 I believe it to be a glitch.